geekyclarkey/homeassistant/lovelace_card_examples/3_gauges_in_a_horizontal_stack.md

-# 3 Graphs in a horizontal row
+# 3 Gauges in a horizontal row

 ![](images/3_gauges.png)